emcdona1/field_classification/README.md

 ## Contributors and licensing
-This code base has been built by Allison Chen ([allisonchen23](https://github.com/allisonchen23)) and Beth McDonald ([emcdona1](https://github.com/emcdona1)).
+This code base has been built by Allison Chen ([allisonchen23](https://github.com/allisonchen23)) and Beth McDonald ([emcdona1](https://github.com/emcdona1)), under the guidance of Dr. Francisco Iacobelli ([fiacobelli](https://github.com/fiacobelli)), Dr. Matt von Konrat, and Dr. Tom Campbell.
 This code base has been constructed for the Field Museum Gantz Family Collections Center, under the direction of Dr. Matt von Konrat, Head of Botanical Collections at the Field.
 Please contact him for licensing inquiries.